Skip to main content

 What Is a Fleur-de-Lis Tummy Tuck?

-In a Fleur-de-Lis tummy tuck, two types of tummy tuck incisions are combined, enabling a surgeon to cut away additional excess skin.1 The incisions consist of a horizontal incision across the lower abdomen and a vertical incision that travels from just below the breastplate to the belly button and pubic area.1 The shape drawn on the abdomen before surgery resembles a French symbol, known as the fleur-de-lis, or lily flower.2
+In a Fleur-de-Lis tummy tuck, two types of tummy tuck incisions are combined, enabling a surgeon to cut away additional excess skin.1 A horizontal incision is made across the lower abdomen, along with a vertical incision that travels from just below the breastplate to the belly button and pubic area.1 The shape drawn on the abdomen before surgery resembles a French symbol, known as the fleur-de-lis, or lily flower.2

-A traditional tummy tuck typically just tightens loose skin in a downward pattern.
-A Fleur-de-Lis tummy tuck allows the surgeon to remove that extra skin from both the vertical and horizontal directions, which leads to a flatter abdomen in all directions.
+A traditional tummy tuck typically tightens loose skin in a downward pattern.
+A Fleur-de-Lis tummy tuck allows the surgeon to remove that extra skin from both the vertical and horizontal directions, which leads to a flatter abdomen overall.
 It will produce two scars that resemble an upside-down letter T.2

 Fleur-de-Lis tummy tucks are ideal for people who have lost a lot of weight and have an excess amount of loose skin remaining.2 A tummy tuck is technically permanent, but further changes in weight can reduce the benefits.3 For this reason, it is ideal for people who plan or wish to become pregnant to wait until they are done having children to obtain the procedure.3 People getting this treatment should also be in good health without any underlying health conditions that might negatively impair healing, and maintain their health through good nutrition and regular exercise.4